rakibsojib1/Privacy-Policy/privacy-policy.md

 Contacting Us

-If you have any questions about this Privacy Policy, the practices of this app, or your dealings with this app, please contact us at [insert contact information here].
+If you have any questions about this Privacy Policy, the practices of this app, or your dealings with this app, please contact us at rakibsojib55@gmail.com.

 This document was last updated on [03/16/2023].